tr808axm/botlist.space-translations/README.md

 The locale files used to translate the site into different languages.

 ## How to translate
-1. Navigate into `locales`
+1. Navigate into the `locales` folder.
-2. Copy `en-us.json` to `locale-name.json` (replace `locale-name` with the short version of the language)
+2. Copy all data from `en-us.json` into a new file called `lang.json` but replace `lang` with the shortened version of the translated language.
-3. Edit the file with proper translations
+3. Translate everything inside that file.
-4. For every language file there is, add the translation `language_name` but replace name with the proper English name of the new language.
-Then for each of the translations in each file, make sure to spell the new language like that language file would
+4. For every other locale file, add a property called `language_name` but replace `name` with the English version of that language.
+For the translated value, put the language but in the language of that locale file.
+For example in `en-us.json`, it would be `"language_english": "English"`.
-4. Push new changes to forked repo and submit a PR
+5. Update the `Translators` table within the README.md file to include your GitHub username and language.
+6. Submit a Pull Request and we'll review it soon.

 ## Translators